-Impact of Alternative B: MCBQ is located in a moderate ozone non-attainment area within the Ozone Transport Region, and in a $PM{2.5}$ non-attainment area.
-The pollutant de minimis criterion for General Conformity evaluations is 50 tons per year (tpy) for volatile organic compounds (VOC), 100 tpy for NO_x, 100 tpy for PM{2.5}, and 100,000 tpy for CO2.
+William County is within a marginal non-attainment area.
+Both counties are in a $PM{2.5}$ attainment area.
+The pollutant de minimis criterion for General Conformity evaluations is 50 tons per year (tpy) for volatile organic compounds (VOC), 100 tpy for NO_x , 100 tpy for $PM{2.5}$, and 100,000 tpy for CO_2 .
 Sources of these pollutants associated with Alternative B would include emissions from construction equipment, crew commuting vehicles, fugitive dust, and from use of other fuel-burning equipment.
 Projected emission from the action alternative will fall within the de minimis levels.